GS-GauravSingh/Sorting-Visualizer/README.md

 # Sorting-Visualizer
-Sorting Visualizer - A visual representation of how sorting algorithms works.
+Sorting Visualizer - A visual representation of how sorting algorithms work.